Tired of last-minute shopping? It’s time to start a gift closet

 Want to save some money?
 Here's everything you need to know about building a gift closet and how it can help.

-As a shopping connoisseur, I've learned that the secret to staying on budget—and sane—during the holidays is to shop smart all year long.
-The truth is, there are so many sales, clearance events and incredible deals happening throughout the year that it's just plain wasteful to wait until December to do all your shopping.
-Why pay full price for something you can get at a fraction of the cost months earlier?
+As a shopping connoisseur, I’ve learned that the secret to staying sane—and on budget—is to shop smart all year long.
+Honestly, with so many clearance events and incredible deals happening year-round, waiting until special occasions to start shopping for gifts can be just plain wasteful.
+Why pay full price for something you could have snagged at a fraction of the cost months ago?

 What to know about starting and maintaining a gift closet: